 Dealing with recruitment agencies

-Clients usually pay agency fees of around 12 to 20 percent of a contractor’s salary, sometimes a lot more for very high skilled consultant.
+Clients usually pay agency fees of around 12 to 20 percent of a contractor’s salary, sometimes a lot more for a very highly skilled consultant.
 Big clients often have fixed margins because of the high volume of placements they require.

 What this means is that during negotiations you may effectively be asking the client to increase their fee, or asking the agent to cut their margin – figuring out which is happening can help you take a more effective negotiation stance.